jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

    :::note

-   If you encounter an upsteam issue - `CUDA_ERROR_NO_DEVICE: no CUDA-capable device is detected`.
-Pass these extra devices to the Docker:
+   If you encounter the upsteam issue `CUDA_ERROR_NO_DEVICE: no CUDA-capable device is detected`, pass these extra devices to the Docker:

    ```shell
    /dev/nvidia-caps:/dev/nvidia-caps